robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 libraries`_ for more information about using the kwargs syntax in your custom test libraries.

+.. note:: Free keyword arguments are only supported by Python libraries
+          using the `static library API`_.
+If this feature turns out to be very useful, it is possible to extend the support to dynamic libraries and perhaps also to user keywords in the future.

 __ http://docs.python.org/2/tutorial/controlflow.html#keyword-arguments

 Arguments embedded to keyword names